resurfaceio/logger-ebpf/README.md

 ## Current Limitations

+* ⚠️ This is beta software and not ready for production environments
 * ARM64 chipsets are not yet supported
 * API calls made via HTTP are not logged yet (only HTTPS)
 * Only applications using OpenSSL are supported (additional encryption libraries coming soon)